SIGN IN YOUR ACCOUNT TO HAVE ACCESS TO DIFFERENT FEATURES

 Estimated average glucose (eAG)

 Estimated average glucose (eAG) is an estimated average of your blood sugar (glucose) levels over a period of 2 to 3 months.
-It is based on your A1C blood test results.
+It is based on your A1C (also called hemoglobin A1C or HBA1C) blood test results.

-Knowing your eAG helps you predict your blood sugar levels over time.
+Knowing your eAG helps you know your blood sugar levels over time.
 It shows how well you are controlling your diabetes.

 Information